Maine Seafood Guide – Lobster

 Thousands of licensed Maine lobstermen work all along the coast, catching lobsters in more than three million stationary traps or pots.
 The majority of the fishery is nearshore and harvesters make day trips in owner-operator boats to deploy and collect pots.
 See the vessel and gear guide for more information.

 Limit 5 traps with a non-commercial lobster and crab license from the Department of Marine Resources.
+Non-commercial licenses are limited to Maine residents.

 Lobster is low in fat and calories.
 Lobster is an excellent source of selenium, a good source of zinc, but a lower source of omega-3 fatty acids.